mmervecerit/impact-driven-exploration/README.md

+#Experiments/Updates on RIDE:

+-make it up-to-date so it runs on Collab
+-edit the world model
+-don't clone this repo yet!

 # RIDE: Rewarding Impact-Driven Exploration for Procedurally-Generated Environments

 This is an implementation of the method proposed in <a href="https://openreview.net/pdf?id=rkg-TJBFPB">RIDE: Rewarding Impact-Driven Exploration for Procedurally-Generated Environments</a>, which was published at ICLR 2020.
 The code includes all the baselines and ablations used in the paper.